royalfork/royalfork.github.io/_drafts/ecc.md

 We're only able to show all points because the modulus is very small.
 When using a much bigger modulus, such as the one bitcoin uses, creating a "full graph" of all points is impossible.

 Using our trusty equations from above and a convoluted graphing system which wraps around the axes, we can see that our point doubling operator still works properly.
-We can also verify the calculations with the generated points above.

 <div class="ec-big-container plot-container">
   <div id="ff-double" class="plot-placeholder" style="width:450px;height:450px"></div>